stazcp/stazcp/README.md

 I am an experienced 👨‍💻 software engineer specializing in Frontend development with a background in Computer Science and AI 🤖.

 - 🔭 I’m currently leaning to work with financial data and refine my Frontend skills.
-- 🌱 Learning about AI applications.
+- 🌱 Using Tech for environmental solutions (waste management, carbon emissions, sustainability, renewable-energy)
 - 🤔 I want to learn more about AI potential and apps.
 - ⚡ Fun fact: I used to be a high-end bartender, 🫡Special-OPs Paratrooper and Sniper, now I climb mountains for fun.